Inadequate Warnings or Barriers

 Whether there was a prior injury can be a relevant factor in whether an owner is held liable.
 However, it is not necessary in every case.
 A warning could be found inadequate in a particular situation even if it was adequate in prior situations.
 Moreover, a property owner cannot avoid liability simply by delegating the issue of maintenance to a property manager.

 Injuries arising out of inadequate warnings or barriers can result in serious injuries, such as fractures, brain injuries, spinal cord injuries, burns, or even death.
 As an injured plaintiff, you can recover compensatory damages for your injuries.
 These are damages that are intended to make you "whole" or put you back into the position in which you would have been had you not gotten into the accident.
 Compensation may include past and future medical expenses, loss of earning capacity, out-of-pocket expenses, lost wages, pain and suffering, mental anguish, and loss of consortium.Discuss Your Accident with a Los Angeles Attorney

 Inadequate warnings or barriers can give rise to substantial awards of damages in cases in which they cause injuries to visitors or customers.
-At Sharifi Firm, PLC, our Los Angeles attorneys may be able to help you recover compensation from negligent property owners.
+At Sharifi Firm, APC, our Los Angeles attorneys may be able to help you recover compensation from negligent property owners.
 Contact us online or at 1-866-422-7222 for a free consultation with an injury lawyer.
 We also represent victims in cities such as Riverside, Temecula, Rancho Cucamonga, Glendale, Covina, and San Bernardino.